home-assistant/home-assistant.io/source/_docs/automation/using_blueprints.markdown

 Done!
 If you want to revisit the configuration values, you can find the automation by going to **{% my config %}** and then **{% my automations %}**.

-## Updating blueprints
+## Keeping blueprints up to date

 Blueprints created by the community may go through multiple revisions.
 Sometimes a user creates a blueprint, the community provides feedback, and new functionality is added.

-In that case, to pull in the latest blueprint changes, you can update the blueprint by manually editing its YAML content:
+While there's no built-in functionality to update a blueprint, you can manually edit its YAML content to keep it up to date:

 1. Navigate to the blueprints directory (`/blueprints/automation/`).
    The location of this diectory depends on the installation method and it's